 This is a key tax document that summarizes the previous 12 months of your mortgage expenses.
 It’s usually something homeowners need when they file their taxes to determine their mortgage interest deduction.
 It also states property taxes, mortgage points, and mortgage insurance premiums that were paid, which may also be deductible.

 If you’re a Mr. Cooper customer, your year-end tax statement will be available online or via the Mr. Cooper mobile app around the middle of January, or mailed to you by January 31.
-If your mortgage was transferred to Mr. Cooper from another lender, then you will receive two year-end tax statements, one from each lender.
-For more information on how to access your Mr. Cooper statements online or via our app, click here.
+If your mortgage was transferred to Mr. Cooper from another lender, you may receive two year-end tax statements, one from each lender, or you may receive a combined year-end statement.
+Please refer to the dates listed on the year-end statement to determine if it covers the entire year.

 NOTE: Puerto Rico has state specific tax forms and Mr. Cooper reports directly to the government, as required.